saifdream/project-management/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+Live link [https://zingy-figolla-409c47.netlify.app](https://zingy-figolla-409c47.netlify.app) to view it in your browser.

 ## Available Scripts

 In the project directory, you can run: